Annamayya district

-Annamayya district (Formed after Rajampet Lok Sabha constituency) is one of the eight districts in the Rayalaseema region of Andhra Pradesh, established in 2022.
-Rayachoti serves as the district's administrative headquarters and Madanapalle Rajampet are the most major towns in the district.
+Annamayya district is one of the eight districts in the Rayalaseema region of Andhra Pradesh, formed in 2022 as part of the state's administrative reorganisation.
+Madanapalle serves as the district's administrative headquarters.
+Other major urban centres in the district include Pileru, Punganur, and Rayachoti, which function as other important hubs for administration, commerce, education, and regional connectivity.

 Etymology

-The district is named after Rajampet Lok Sabha constituency & Annamacharya, a 15th-century Hindu saint from Tallapaka, Rajampeta, and the earliest known Indian musician to compose songs called sankirtanas in praise of the Hindu deity Venkateswara.
+The district is named after Rajampet Lok Sabha constituency & Annamacharya, a 15th-century Hindu saint from Tallapaka, Kadapa district, and the earliest known Indian musician to compose songs called sankirtanas in praise of the Hindu deity Venkateswara.

 History

-Annamayya district was formed on 4 April 2022 from parts of the former Chittoor and YSR districts as part of the reorganisation of Andhra Pradesh districts, using parliamentary constituencies as the basis for the new boundaries.
-Annamayya District was formed after Rajampet Lok Sabha constituency.
+Annamayya district was formed on 4 April 2022 from parts of the former Chittoor and YSR Kadapa districts as part of the reorganisation of districts in Andhra Pradesh, with parliamentary constituencies serving as the basis for the new boundaries.
+The district was initially formed based on the Rajampet Lok Sabha constituency.